 My parents set the example for frugality.
-I’m sure my dad had a mental catalogue of every item in the grocery store and how much it should cost.
-After shopping for our staples at King Soopers, our local kroger mart, we’d walk across the street to Safeway because milk and bagels were cheaper there.
+I’m sure my dad had a mental catalog of every item in the grocery store and how much it should cost.
+After shopping for our staples at King Soopers, our local Kroger mart, we’d walk across the street to Safeway because milk and bagels were cheaper there.
 We never ate out at a restaurant without a coupon.
-At those same restaurants, we would share one coke between the family, a fizzling temptation challenging our self control.
+At those same restaurants, we would share one coke between the family, a fizzling temptation challenging our self-control.
 My mom would take one look at a $70 jacket I pined after in PacSun and said she would make it herself.
-It was quirky and we knew it, and even though when I was a kid I was horrified to wear a homemade pikachu costume, and as teenager I would moan that all of my friends had sweet razor phones, I would later thank my parents for their resourcefulness and for being able to put me through school without shouldering a crippling amount of debt.
+It was quirky and we knew it, and even though when I was a kid I was horrified to wear a homemade Pikachu costume, and as a teenager I would moan that all of my friends had sweet razor phones, I would later thank my parents for their resourcefulness and for being able to put me through school without shouldering a crippling amount of debt.

 I filled out my first W-2 at 14 years old.
 I biked down to the local golf course and taught kids ages 4-14 how to golf, spending half days in the summer happily chucking minimum wage into my bank account.
 I babysat kids on the weekends, building up my business from one family to over ten.
 I’m extremely privileged that I didn’t have to contribute to the family finances.
 I was neurotic (who are we kidding?
 I still am) about spending money, even though I didn’t really have to worry.

 That is my financial background, the upbringing that affects me and my relationship to money to this day.
 But why am I writing this blog?